UFFeScience/akoflow/script/README.md

-# scik8sflow - scripts
+# akoflow - scripts
-This directory contains scripts that are used to run the scik8sflow pipeline.
+This directory contains scripts that are used to run the akoflow pipeline.